Slmudd02/louisville_hate_crimes/README.md

 2. Clone my repository
 3. Create a virtual environment (optional)
 4. From within that directory pip install the requirements.txt file by running "pip install -r requirements.txt".
+5. My code will be in the following files :
+    - louisville_hate_crimes.ipynb
+    - bargraph.ipynb
 The following packages will be required to run the program:
 * pandas
 * numpy